Case(expression, value1, result1, value2, result2, …, valueN, resultN, else-result)

 Remarks

 The Case function is designed to avoid duplication of an expression when it is to be checked against a series of values.
 The Case function may contain an unlimited number of value-result pairs.
 The expression is evaluated once and compared to each of the values sequentially.
 If the expression is equal to any value, the corresponding result is returned.
 If it is not equal to any of the values, the else-result is returned.
+If omitted, it is assumed to be null

 Examples